-A forerunner in the UK arts industry, Melanie has been furthering the art of literature, poetry, and spoken word, for over 20 years.
+A forerunner in the UK arts industry, Melanie has been furthering the art of literature, intersectional practice and oracy, for 25 years.

 She’s founder and Creative Director/Curator of independent organisation Renaissance One and the long-running spoken word project Tilt, both of which have made regular use of live events, tours and commissions to highlight the diverse canons of British and international literature and orature.

 Much of Melanie’s practice is about nurturing relationships with artists and creative practitioners over many years and across projects.
-Examples of these include a British Writing Showcase for Miami Book Fair International (1999), the project Tongue Fu Flicks co-developed with Chris Redmond and his Tongue Fu organisation for BBC/Arts Council England’s The Space, a collaboration with Chris Ofili on Freedom One Day, a book and spoken word event, and collaborations with Bocas Lit Fest in Trinidad, Southbank Centre in London and Bluecoat, Liverpool.
+Examples of these include a British Writing Showcase for Miami Book Fair International , the project Tongue Fu Flicks co-developed with Chris Redmond and his Tongue Fu organisation for BBC/Arts Council England’s The Space, a collaboration with Chris Ofili on Freedom One Day, a book and spoken word event, and collaborations with Bocas Lit Fest in Trinidad, Southbank Centre in London and Bluecoat, Liverpool as well as long-standing relationships with African and Caribbean communities in Hull, Leeds, Bristol, London and Leicester, with whom events, socials and activities are developed in partnership.

 In 2020 she received an Honorary Fellowship from The Royal Society of Literature.
 In 2008, she became a Fellow of the Royal Society of Arts.